-Brunel University comprises of three colleges which consist of various other disciplinary departments and also three research institutes.
+Brunel University comprises three colleges which consist of various other disciplinary departments and also three research institutes.
 It offers bachelor’s, master’s and doctoral degree programs.
-Additional programs include research, student exchange program, language courses and e-learning.
+Additional programs include research, student exchange program, language courses, and e-learning.

-Its faculties and professors are qualified and trained from highly recognised universities of the world.
-Students can also apply for foundation programs, evening courses and professional development trainings.
-It also organises exhibition every year in order to exhibit work of final year students.
+Its faculties and professors are qualified and trained from highly recognized universities in the world.
+Students can also apply for foundation programs, evening courses, and professional development training.
+It also organizes exhibitions every year in order to exhibit the work of final year students.

 Brunel University Campuses

-Brunel University has suburban campus with wide area infrastructure and all the up to date facilities.
-It has secure campus with services like cafes, eateries, night clubs, athletic courts, multipurpose and playing rooms, pool, fields, innovation labs, student support services, campus store, pharmacy, computer services and bars.
+Brunel University has a suburban campus with wide-area infrastructure and all the up to date facilities.
+It has a secure campus with services like cafes, eateries, night clubs, athletic courts, multipurpose and playing rooms, pool, fields, innovation labs, student support services, campus stores, pharmacy, computer services, and bars.
 Student unions and clubs are there to manage academic and cultural activities.
-Student newsletter and magazine are the part of student media.
+Student newsletters and magazines are part of student media.

-University library is the digital and multi-storey building with books, papers, repositories, archives, catalogues, periodicals and research guides.
-Sitting areas, library cafe, TV systems, computer systems, databases, laptops and books borrowing services, virtual library and study rooms are available.
+University library is the digital and multi-story building with books, papers, repositories, archives, catalogs, periodicals, and research guides.
+Sitting areas, library cafe, TV systems, computer systems, databases, laptops, and books borrowing services, a virtual library, and study rooms are available.

 Brunel University Achievements and USP

-Brunel University is the renowned university globally.
-QS World University Rankings and The Times Higher Education has ranked it among the top 400 universities of the world.
-According to Complete and Guardian, it comes among the top 100 universities of the country.
-British Government has awarded it with Silver prize in its Teaching Excellence Framework.
+Brunel University is a renowned university globally.
+QS World University Rankings and The Times Higher Education has ranked it among the top 400 universities in the world.
+According to Complete and Guardian, it comes among the top 100 universities in the country.
+British Government has awarded it with a Silver prize in its Teaching Excellence Framework.
 Other accolades include Queen’s Anniversary Prize.
 Its athletic teams are known in the region.

-Students are offered with financial assistance in the form of scholarships, financial aid and grants.
+Students are offered financial assistance in the form of scholarships, financial aid, and grants.
 Students have to meet the set criteria by the sponsors.